Asad-960/Taskify/README.md

 1. Navigate to the `API` directory.
 2. Ensure you have the .NET SDK installed.
 3. Run the API using your preferred method (e.g., `dotnet run` or via your IDE).
-    The API will typically be available at `http://localhost:5000` (or a similar port configured in `launchSettings.json`).
+    The API will typically be available at `http://localhost:5001`

 ### Frontend (React Client)